himanshu2454/Kunteksto/README.md

 # Kunteksto

 The Context tool for your data.
+This is your tool to enter the emerging data-centric, model-first approach to information management.

 Based on S3M technology - "Esperanto for Data".